o-l-l-i/ScreenSpaceDecal/README.md

 ## Features

 - Screen space decal implementation.
-- Color filter for the splat.
+- Color filter for the decal.
 - Angle threshold to cut off streaks (user adjustable.)
 - I left verbose comments to the code in case someone wants to study how screen space decals can be implemented.
 - Developed on Unity 2018.4.12f1.